jayadevanmurali/my_experiments/weather_data_generator/readme.md

 ## How to run the application:

 Step 1.
-Copy the weatherdatagenerator-0.0.1.tar.gz from build area to required server.
+Copy the weatherdatagenerator-0.0.1.tar.gz from target directory to required server.

 Step 2.Un-zip the weatherdatagenerator-0.0.1.tar.gz file generated in maven build.
 Example